 A student who holds classified graduate standing in the Graduate Division at San Diego State College and who meets its scholastic, professional, and personal standards may be considered for advancement to candidacy for the master's degree provided he has filed an official program of study approved by the appropriate graduate adviser and the Dean of Graduate Studies.
-For the Master of Arts and the Master of Science degrees, a student may be advanced to candidacy after he has earned at least 12 units in his graduate program with a minimum grade point average of 3.0 (B), or six units of his program if he is a graduate of San Diego State College provided his undergraduate grade point average was at least 2.75; for the Master of Business Administration degree, the student must have earned at least 24 units in his graduate program in the School of Business Administration with a minimum grade point average of 3.0 (B); and for the Master of Social Work degree, the student must have earned at least 27 units in his graduate program in the School of Social Work with a minimum grade point average of 3.0 (B).
+For the Master of Arts and the Master of Science degrees, a student may be advanced to candidacy after he has earned at least 12 units in his graduate program with a minimum grade point average of 3.0 (B), or six units of his program if he is a graduate of San Diego State College provided his undergraduate grade point average was at least 2.75; for the Master of Business Administration degree, the student must have earned at least 24 units in his graduate program in the School of Business Administration with a minimum grade point average of 3.0 (B); and for the Master of Social Work degree, the student must have earned at least ? units in his graduate program in the School of Social Work with a minmum grade point average of 3.0 (B).

-In addition to having the grade point averages specified above, the student must (1) have completed all undergraduate deficiencies and the special requirements of the department, division, or school concerned; (2) have attained satisfactory scores on the Graduate Record Examination Aptitude Test; (3) have passed the foreign language examination if required; (4) have been recommended for advancement to candidacy by the department, division, or school concerned; and (5) have been approved for advancement by the Graduate Council.
+In addition to having the grade point averages specified above, the student must (1) have completed all undergraduate deficiencies and the special requirements of the department, division, or school concerned; (2) have attained acceptable scores on the Graduate Record Examination Aptime Test; (3) have passed the foreign language examination if required (4) have been recommended for advancement to candidacy by the depart ment, division, or school concerned; and (5) have been approved for ab vancement by the Graduate Council.
 Written notification of advancement to candidacy will be sent to the student from the Graduate Office.
 (B) EXAMINATIONS:

-Prior to or during their first semester in residence, all students desiring the master's degree must take the Graduate Record Examination Aptitude Test except for students holding a master's or higher degree from an institution which is a member of the Council of Graduate Schools of the United States.
-Examinations required in the various subject matter fields of study are listed in the appropriate sections of Part Four, Fields of Study and Courses of Instruction under Specific Requirements for the Master's Degree.
+Prior to or during their first semester in residence, all students desiral the master's degree must take the Graduate Record Examination Aptitude Test except for students holding a master's or higher degree from an institution which is the students holding a master's or higher degree from an institution of the students holding a master's or higher degree from an institution of the students holding a master's or higher degree from an institution of the students holding a master's or higher degree from an institution of the students holding a master's or higher degree from an institution of the students holding a master's or higher degree from an institution of the students holding a master's or higher degree from an institution of the students holding a master's or higher degree from an institution of the students holding a master of the students had been a students holding a master of the students had been a students holding a master of the students had been a student tion which is a member of the Council of Graduate Schools of the United Examinations required in the various subject matter fields of study at listed in the appropriate sections of Part Four, Fields of Study and Course of Instruction under Specific Requirements for the Master's Degree.
 (See below for the foreign language examinations and for the comprehensive examination required in lieu of thesis under Plan B.) (C) FOREIGN LANGUAGE REQUIREMENT: